cyriptix/slackluence/README.md

 # slackluence
-Takes a Slack export file and archives messages into Confluence pages (Python 3, dirty, brittle, but cheaper than paying for unlimited Slack retention)
+Takes a Slack export file and archives messages into Confluence pages

+- Python 3
+- dirty
+- brittle
+- cheaper than paying for unlimited Slack retention

 ### Preserves:
 * Messages